Fiserv/exchange/docs/getting-started/getting-started-apis.md

 ## API Requests

-Depending on the request, the body of the payload will change.
+Depending on the request, the body of the payload and endpoint will change.
 Please see below sample of an authentication request.

 ### Authentication Request Example